pingcap/docs-appdev/en/for-sqlalchemy.md

 # App Development for SQLAlchemy

 This tutorial shows you how to build a simple Python application based on TiDB and SQLAlchemy.
+The sample application to build here is a simple CRM tool where you can add, query, and update customer and order information.

 ## Step 1.
 Start a TiDB cluster